8bitbuddhist/markdown-novel-template/Readme.md

 ### Requirements

-To use the script, you’ll need to install the following software:
+To use the script, you'll need to install the following software (this list is for Arch Linux):

 - `find`
 - `pandoc`
 - `pandoc-crossref`
 - `texlive-core`
+- `texlive-fontsrecommended`

 ### Setting your own metadata (title, author, etc.)

-The `metadata.yml` file contains fields for setting the book’s `title`, `subtitle`, `author`, and publication `date`.
+The `metadata.yml` file contains fields for setting the book's `title`, `subtitle`, `author`, and publication `date`.
 The compile script uses this data to generate a title page.
 You can customize these fields as needed.

 ### Changing the cover image